 Geoffrey Jackson began pioneer service in Tasmania, Australia in February 1971.
 He married Jeanette (Jenny) in June 1974.
 Soon after their marriage, the couple received an appointment to serve as special pioneers.
 From 1979 to 2003, Geoffrey and Jenny worked as missionaries in the South Pacific islands of Tuvalu, Samoa, and Fiji.
 They also worked as translators for Watchtower publications during this period.
 Geoffrey worked on the Branch Committee of Samoa from 1992 to 1996, and on the Branch Committee of Fiji from 1996 to 2003.

-Below you can see some videos that I have uploaded to YouTube featuring selected clips from a talk that Gerrit delivered as part of a Zone Visit in Sydney, Australia, in 2008 (warning, you may find some of his views fairly shocking!):
+Below you can see some videos that I have uploaded to YouTube featuring selected clips from talks by Gerrit, including one that was delivered as part of a Zone Visit in Sydney, Australia, in 2008 (warning, you may find some of his views shocking!):

 Anthony Morris III entered the pioneer service in 1971.
 In December of the same year, he married his wife Susan, and the couple continued pioneering for nearly four years until the birth of their first son, Jesse.
 Susan later gave birth to another son, Paul.
 In 1979, Anthony reentered the full-time service as a regular pioneer.
 Once their two sons had entered school, Susan later joined him in the pioneer work.
 The family served in Rhode Island and North Carolina where they determined that there was a need for assistance in the preaching work.
 Anthony served as a substitute circuit overseer in North Carolina, and it was here that his sons began regular pioneer service.